Categories

 Technical Writing Fail – Guernsey Press

-As an IT Professional/Technical person, reading this explanation was painful to say the least.
+As an IT Professional/Technical person, reading this explanation was painful, to say the least.
 Now, I know they are writing for a non-technical audience, but a small attempt for some sort of accuracy would have been nice.

 So without further ado, look after the break for a copy of the article, and my points after reading it.

-Please read through the article, on the bits that I have highlighted.
+Oh, and Guernsey Press, keep away from technical writing for a bit please Guernsey Press IPV4 article - 4/2/11 Please read through the article, on the bits that I have highlighted.
 You should be able to click on it, to get it full size.
-Then each of these numbered points below address my comments on that highlighted part.
+Then each of these numbered points below addresses my comments on that highlighted part.

 Fail 1 – Web Address